-The following table shows the power domain that the Cortex‑A76 core supports.
+The following table describes the power domains that the Cortex‑A77 core supports.

 Table A4-1 Power domain description

-The domain includes the Advanced SIMD and floating-point block, the L1 and L2 TLBs, L1 and L2 cache RAMs, and Debug registers that are associated with the Cortex‑A76 core.
+The domain includes the Advanced SIMD and floating-point block, the L1 and L2 TLBs, L1 and L2 cache RAMs, and Debug registers that are associated with the Cortex‑A77 core.

-<n> is the number of Cortex‑A76 cores.
+<n> is the core number in the range 0-3.
 The number represents core 0, core 1, core 2, and core 3.
-If a core is not present, the corresponding power domain is not present.
+If a core is not present, then the corresponding power domain is not present.

 |PDSYS||Top-level hierarchy and everything outside u_vcpu||

-The domain is shared between the and hierarchies, and contains:
+The domain is shared between the DSU and Cortex‑A77 hierarchies, and contains the following: